gto76/genome/README.md

-genome
+Genome
 ======

 Bash scripts for basic DNA analysis.
+In genomes directory there are few samples of mitochondrial DNA records without any metadata.
+Most scripts will accept data in [gbk](http://www.nmpdr.org/FIG/wiki/view.cgi/FIG/GBK) format.
+Weka directory contains scripts that can come handy when classifying or clustering the data with Weka library (Java machine learning lib).

 ### counter.sh
-Counts the number of same bit occurances in a row for every bit (ACGT).
+Counts the number of same bit occurrences in a row for every bit (ACGT).

 ### drawPlotGbkNoLegend.sh
 Plots tmp[number] data from tmp folder.
 Looks for animal names in tmp/names.